AbdurRahimB/Chess-Club/README.md

 ## Testing

-I have tested manually which looked fine on all devices.
+I have tested the site manually which looked fine on all devices.
+I checked the form filled out and send on from both sizes.
+It successfully submitted to the server.
+Fields needs to have inputs, email field needs a valid email address, set minlength in the fileds.

 ## DevTools

-With the crome devtool, I checked, Which looked all good.
+With the chrome devtool, I checked, Which looked all good.

 ## Bugs

   + Result

 I found a bug when the site finished.
 It was <br />

   + Fixing